yoseflakew25/react-kanban-board/README.md

-# Build a drag and drop Kanban Board
+# A drag-and-drop Kanban Board

 A kanban board that lets you organize your tasks and projects in a visual way! using React, TypeScript, TailwindCSS and dnd-kit.